shuojia1211/dsp/lessons/command_line/command_line_lecture.md

 This will take you to a page with all of the details you never wanted to know about grep.
 You can scroll up and down with arrow keys, or quit by pressing `q`.
 There are man pages for pretty much every command.

+# I will try the commit line today. #